Analysis | Kristi Noem hails South Dakota as a coronavirus success story — using badly cherry-picked numbers

 “Despite harsh lockdowns in Illinois, coupled with a mask mandate since May 1, that state experienced a new single-day record in covid-19 deaths on Dec.
 2, and its active case counts are higher, on a per capita basis, than South Dakota’s has ever been.”

 Illinois’s new single-day high in covid deaths on Dec.
-2: 266.
+2 was 266.
 That’s 1 out of every 47,000 residents.
 Where South Dakota was on that day: 47 deaths.
 That’s 1 for every 19,000 residents.
 Even on the day spotlighted, South Dakota’s per capita death rate was more than twice that of Illinois.

 What’s more, Noem’s reference to Illinois’s current active case count being higher than South Dakota’s peak is highly curious.
 Illinois’s current seven-day rolling average of cases is 79 per 100,000 residents; South Dakota’s peak in mid-November was 165 per 100,000 people.
 South Dakota’s cases are declining, but it’s still at 100 daily cases per 100,000 residents.
 (Active case counts subtract those who have recovered or died, which is different from daily new cases, but South Dakota has for weeks and weeks been significantly higher on new cases.)

-Next, Noem turns to New Jersey.
+Next, Noem turned to New Jersey.

 “New Jersey, which still has had the most deaths in the country per capita, has had a mask mandate in place since June and has imposed $15,000-a-day fines on businesses that refuse to close,” she writes.
 “Still, over the last two weeks of November, its hospitalizations increased by 34 percent, a six-month high.”

 New Jersey’s per capita death rate is indeed the highest in the country, but that’s accounting for the full length of the outbreak.
-The vast majority of its cases and deaths took place very early — before the mask mandate and fines she cites.
+The vast majority of its cases and deaths took place very early — before the mask mandate and fines that Noem cites.

-As for hospitalizations, it has indeed seen an increase in recent weeks, but so have most states.
+As for hospitalizations, New Jersey has indeed seen an increase in recent weeks, but so have most states.
 Few have seen an increase like South Dakota did in recent weeks, though.
-Between mid-September and early September, its hospitalizations rose by more than 50 percent.
+Between mid-September and late September, its hospitalizations rose by more than 50 percent.
 Over the next two weeks, they rose again by 43 percent.
 The next two weeks?
 36 percent.
 All of those two-week spikes are bigger than the one she points to in New Jersey.

 And all told, South Dakota currently has 58 hospitalizations per 100,000 people — the second-highest in the nation behind Nevada — while New Jersey has 38.